Ukraine, pro-Russia separatists carry out landmark prisoner exchange | DW | 29.12.2019

 The Ukrainian government has exchanged dozens of prisoners with Russian-backed separatists in a pre-planned exchange.
 The swap may indicate the start of a better working relationship between Russia and Ukraine.

-Pro-Russia separatists and the Kyiv government carried out a landmark prisoner swap of 55 of Ukrainian soldiers in exchange for 87 Ukraine-held separatists on Sunday near the rebel-controlled town of Gorlivka.
+Pro-Russia separatists and the Kyiv government carried out a landmark prisoner swap of Ukrainian soldiers in exchange for Ukraine-held separatists on Sunday near the rebel-controlled town of Gorlivka.

+It is unclear exactly how many people were involved in the swap, but officials previously said that separatists would get 87 prisoners while 55 people would be handed over to Kyiv.

-The exchange was agreed upon by Russian President Vladimir Putin and Ukrainian President Volodymyr Zelenskiy in Paris in December.
+The exchange was agreed upon by Russian President Vladimir Putin and Ukrainian President Volodymyr Zelenskiy in Paris in December, in a meeting that Germany helped broker.

 The swap took place in the rebel-controlled Donetsk region.
 "At the Mayorske checkpoint the process of releasing detained persons has begun," the official Twitter account of the Ukrainian president said on Sunday.